CCExtractor/website/content/public/gsoc/amazon_aws_deployment.md

 ##### Server Architecture

-First, let\'s consider server architecture.
+First, let's consider server architecture.
 I suggest to use the approach based only on EC2, RDS and ELB services provided by Amazon.

 Server architecture includes the following components: